rquintero/demo/README.md

 # demo
-Spring Boot app with Mockito and SprinBootTest jUnit tests.
+Spring Boot app with Mockito and SpringBootTest jUnit tests.